ray2501/GeodeREST/README.md

 GeodeREST is using Tcl built-in package http to send request to Apache Geode server REST interface and get response.

-This extension needs Tcl 8.6 and tcllib json package.
+This extension needs Tcl 8.6, tcllib base64 and tcllib json package.

 Interface